e2ik/TestingGrounds/README.md

 - Get some simple Assets start working on animations
 - Might have to create own asset

---  fix issue where if you hit a wall and you try to jump:
+- fix issue where if you hit a wall and you try to jump, no buffer, no held jump:
-    lifts you up a bit so you're considered ungrounded. seems to be a controller issue weird
+  > lifts you up a bit so you're considered ungrounded.
+  > seems to be a controller issue weird

 - Separate player inputs into a separate script
 - Fix the jump on slope, right now on slopes there's a bit of angle added, need to zero out if on slope.